OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 #### 2.6.4 Lifespan

-With exception of emergency break-glass credentials, secrets should always be created to expire after a fixed time.
+Secrets should, where ever possible, always be created to expire after a defined time.
+This can either be an active expxiration by the secret consuming system, or an expiration date set at the secrets managemnet system, forcing supporting processes to be triggered resulting in a rotation of the secret.

 Policies should be applied by the secrets management solution to ensure credentials are only made available for a limited time that is appropriate for the type of credential.